 - Search Organic generated 50 leads (19 calls, 31 forms) in the past 30 days.

 - Search Paid (AdWords) had generated 9 leads (3 call, 6 forms) in the past 30 days.

-After identifying the quotable leads we discovered that 7 out of the 9 leads from Adwords were quotable, while less than half of the Organic leads were quotable (19 out of 50).
+Lucky for Michelle, WhatConverts allowed her to identify the quotable leads, revealing that 7 out of the 9 leads from Adwords were quotable while less than half of the Organic leads were quotable (19 out of 50).

-Here’s what we were looking for.
-Paid search has a lot less leads, but when quote value is applied, Paid and Organic are actually delivering very similar ROI.
+This is the most important part.
+Paid search has fewer leads, but when quote value is applied, Paid and Organic are actually delivering very similar ROI.

 Michelle entered her client meeting with confidence.